portworx/px-docs/run-lighthouse-with-secure-etcd.md

 #### Step #2: Enable auth in etcd

-* You can enable authentication in etcd, using this [guide](https://coreos.com/etcd/docs/latest/authentication.html)
+* You can enable authentication in etcd, using the guide [here](https://coreos.com/etcd/docs/latest/authentication.html)

 #### Step #3: Run the PX-Lighthouse container